Gisagara28966/oracle_pdb_ass_II_28966_Gisagara/README.md

 - [x] All screenshots are clear and readable
 - [x] Integrity statement included
 - [x] GitHub link submitted through Google Form

+---
+## Integrity Statement

+I confirm that this assignment was completed independently and reflects my own work.
+All tasks, commands, configurations, and screenshots were performed and captured by me.
+I did not copy from other students, share my work, or use unauthorized assistance.